brandonrumer/SolarWinds/README.md

 ## Prerequisites

-These scripts were written in Python3.
+These scripts were written in Python3 for use on Windows.
 Many of them rely on Paramiko and the Solarwinds modules.

 ### Note